Antiblanks/he-dan.antiblanks.com/_posts/2019-04-09-week-10-developing-the-gameplay-journeys.markdown

 ### Technical solution

 The technical solution for the gameplay element is built using Redux and Redux Saga.
-At the heart of the playable experience is the `InitialState` for the game.
+At the heart of the playable experience is the `Game/InitialState`.
 This object defines the properties that can be altered during gameplay to support the gameplay mechanic.

 ```
 export const INITIAL_STATE = {